 The second reference to the queen of heaven is found in Jeremiah 44:17-25, where Jeremiah is giving the people the word of the Lord which God has spoken to him.
 He reminds the people that their disobedience and idolatry has caused the Lord to be very angry with them and to punish them with calamity.
 Jeremiah warns them that greater punishments await them if they do not repent.
 They reply that they have no intentions of giving up their worship of idols, promising to continue pouring out drink offerings to the queen of heaven, Ashtoreth, and even going so far as to credit her with the peace and prosperity they once enjoyed because of God’s grace and mercy.

-It is unclear where the idea that Ashtoreth was a “consort” of Jehovah originated, but it’s easy to see how the blending of paganism that exalts a goddess with the worship of the true King of heaven, Jehovah, can lead to the combining of God and Ashtoreth.
-And since Ashtoreth worship involved sexuality (fertility, procreation, temple prostitution), the resulting relationship, to the depraved mind, would naturally be one of a sexual nature.
+It is unclear where the idea that Ashtoreth was a “consort” of Yahweh originated, but it’s easy to see how the blending of paganism that exalts a goddess with the worship of the true King of heaven, Yahweh, can lead to the combining of God and Ashtoreth.
+And since Ashtoreth worship involved sexuality (fertility rites and temple prostitution), the resulting relationship, to the depraved mind, would naturally be one of a sexual nature.
 Clearly, the idea of the “queen of heaven” as the consort or paramour of the King of heaven is idolatrous and unbiblical.

 There is no queen of heaven.
 There has never been a queen of heaven.
-There is most certainly a King of Heaven, the Lord of hosts, Jehovah.
+There is most certainly a King of Heaven, the Lord of hosts.
 He alone rules in heaven.
 He does not share His rule or His throne or His authority with anyone.
-The idea that Mary, the mother of Jesus, is the queen of heaven has no scriptural basis whatsoever, stemming instead from proclamations of priests and popes of the Roman Catholic Church.
+The idea that Mary, the mother of Jesus, is the queen of heaven has no scriptural basis whatsoever.
+Instead, the idea of Mary as the queen of heaven stems from proclamations of priests and popes of the Roman Catholic Church.
 While Mary was certainly a godly young woman greatly blessed in that she was chosen to bear the Savior of the world, she was not in any way divine, nor was she sinless, nor is she to be worshipped, revered, venerated, or prayed to.
 All followers of the Lord God refuse worship.
-Peter and the apostles refused to be worshipped (Acts 10:25-26; 14:13-14).
+Peter and the apostles refused to be worshipped (Acts 10:25–26; 14:13–14).
 The holy angels refuse to be worshipped (Revelation 19:10; 22:9).
-The response is always the same, "Worship God!"
+The response is always the same: “Worship God!”
 To offer worship, reverence, or veneration to anyone but God is nothing short of idolatry.
-Mary’s own words in her “Magnificat” (Luke 1:46-55) reveal that she never thought of herself as “immaculate” and deserving of veneration, but was instead relying on the grace of God for salvation: “And my spirit rejoices in God my Savior.”
+Mary’s own words in her “Magnificat” (Luke 1:46–55) reveal that she never thought of herself as “immaculate” or deserving of veneration; on the contrary, she was relying on the grace of God for salvation: “And my spirit rejoices in God my Savior.”
 Only sinners need a savior, and Mary recognized that need in herself.

 Furthermore, Jesus Himself issued a mild rebuke to a woman who cried out to Him, "Blessed is the mother who gave you birth and nursed you" (Luke 11:27), replying to her, "Blessed rather are those who hear the word of God and obey it."
 By doing so, He curtailed any tendency to elevate Mary as an object of worship.
 He could certainly have said, “Yes, blessed be the Queen of Heaven!”
 But He did not.
 He was affirming the same truth that the Bible affirms—there is no queen of heaven, and the only biblical references to the “queen of heaven” refer to the goddess of an idolatrous, false religion.